DanielGonzalezGil/NBA-Stat-Tracker/README.md

 - **Flask Framework**: Utilized for its simplicity and efficiency, perfect for both backend and frontend development.
 - **balldontlie API**: This API is the cornerstone of the application, offering up-to-date and comprehensive player stats.
-- **User-Centric Design**: Crafted with HTML, CSS, Bootstrap, JavaScript and Python.
+- **User-Centric Design**: Crafted with HTML, CSS, Bootstrap, and JavaScript.
 - **Efficient Data Handling**: Leveraging Flask's capabilities to provide a seamless and responsive data experience.

 ## Setup & Use